brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 Even further consider:

 - my [previous post]({% post_url 2019-04-13-ufcs-history %}) went through the history of language proposals in the space of a unified function call syntax, or UFCS.
 It is precisely these problems that those proposals tried to solve: the variability in type author choice for opting into concepts by "just" declaring functions and being able to do so using either member or non-member functions, and wanting to have nice syntax for associated functions.
 - an [earlier post]({% post_url 2018-10-20-concepts-declarations %}) went through the difficulties in constructing certain kinds of constrained declarations.
-These difficulties result form a lack of associated types.
+These difficulties result from a lack of associated types.

 ### Inheritance, Specialization, CRTP, and Functions